roblox-ts/roblox-ts.com/_docs/quick-start.md

 In order to start using roblox-ts, you'll need to have NodeJS and npm installed.
 [You can download both from here.](https://nodejs.org/)

+You will also need to install [Rojo 0.5.x](https://rojo.space/docs/latest/guide/installation/).

 Next, from your command line install roblox-ts: `npm install -g roblox-ts`

 You can now run roblox-ts with the command `rbxtsc -h`.